Mikrotik IPsec Site to Site VPN: A Step by Step Guide

 IPsec vs SSL: What is the Difference?

-Comprehensive Mikrotik IPSec Site to Site VPN Step by Step Guide
+Setup Mikrotik Site to Site IPsec VPN

 First, you will need two separate Mikrotik RouterOS-powered networks in order to establish an IPsec site-to-site VPN.
 I will put the configuration of each of these networks below for educational purposes, but do note that your networks will have different credentials, so keep that in mind when configuring your VPN using this guide: